Which of the following genotypes is homozygous? | Channels for Pearson+

 1

-Understand the concept of homozygosity: A homozygous genotype consists of two identical alleles for a particular gene.
-This can be either two dominant alleles (e.g., AA) or two recessive alleles (e.g., aa).
+Understand the concept of homozygosity: A genotype is homozygous when both alleles for a particular gene are the same.
+This can be either dominant (e.g., 'AA') or recessive (e.g., 'aa').

-Identify the genotypes provided in the problem: The genotypes listed are 'aa', 'Aa', 'AA', and 'aA'.
+Identify the alleles in each genotype: In the given options, 'Aa', 'AA', 'aA', and 'aa', each letter represents an allele.

-Analyze each genotype: 'aa' consists of two identical recessive alleles, 'Aa' and 'aA' consist of one dominant and one recessive allele, and 'AA' consists of two identical dominant alleles.
+Analyze each genotype: Check if the alleles in each genotype are the same or different.

 Watch next

-Master Genes & Alleles with a bite sized video explanation from Jason Amores SumpterStart learning
+Master Dominant vs. Recessive Alleles with a bite sized video explanation from Jason Amores SumpterStart learning